wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: Kubernetes in the cloud is so complex that most enterprises need to build a <strong>team of various specialists</strong> to ensure that Kubernetes is operated reliably and securely.

-Those who have a team excerbate reliability by efforts to "protect" Kubernetes in production by limiting <strong>too-small a team</strong> of Operations specialists (separated from developers) who become a <strong>bottleneck to fast progress</strong>.
+Those who have a team exacerbate reliability by efforts to "protect" Kubernetes in production by limiting <strong>too-small a team</strong> of Operations specialists (separated from developers) who become a <strong>bottleneck to fast progress</strong>.

 ### How teams are built